FortiGate

 • Major Versions contain generational changes in the firmware.
 During a device’s operational life, it may or may not require upgrade to a different major version depending on operational and support requirements.

-• Minor Versions are branches within a Major Version and are the ‘Software Version’ referred to in Product Life Cycle information, see 'Product Life Cycle Information on Fortinet products' for how to verify the Life Cycle for a particular product.
 There are almost always significant changes between one Minor Version and the next and it is strongly recommended to plan and test upgrades between different Minor Versions.
 Most physical FortiGate devices will require an upgrade to one or more new Minor Versions at some stage in their operational life to introduce new features or maintain required support levels.
-FortiGate virtual machines that are in place for some time also require upgrade, similar to physical FortiGates.
+FortiGate virtual machines that are in place for some time may also require redeployment or upgrade to a new Minor Version, similar to physical FortiGates.

 • Patch Versions are the full GA version number, for example, v7.4.5.
 It is strongly recommended to regularly upgrade patch versions since new releases can include significant stability or vulnerability fixes.
 Upgrading the firewall can be done manually or scheduled to occur automatically.